NikKowPHP/social-brain/chapters/chapter-6.md

 ### **The Conductor's Dashboard**

-#### **I. CORE TRIO: Your Engine for 80% of Interactions**
+#### **I. CORE DUO: Your Engine for 80% of Interactions**
-*(Your primary mission is to master these three foundational skills.
+*(Your primary mission is to master these two foundational skills.
 They are your daily practice.)*

-*   **The Conductor's Breath (Chapter 1):** Your manual override for an amyggdala hijack.
+*   **The Conductor's Breath (Chapter 1):** Your manual override for an amygdala hijack.
 Use it to regulate your own nervous system before you do anything else.
     *   *Practice:* Double inhale through nose, long exhale through mouth.
-*   **The Empathy Loop (Chapter 7):** Your tool for making others feel seen, heard, and safe.
+*   **The Connection & Trust Protocol (Chapter 7):** Your tool for making others feel seen, heard, and safe, and for building psychological safety and rapport.
 Use it to connect before you solve.
     *   *Practice:* Ask "What" or "How" questions, then Playback the underlying emotion.
-*   **The Trust Protocol (Chapter 8):** Your method for building psychological safety and rapport.
-    *   *Practice:* Use Calibrated Vulnerability (a "social sonar ping") to signal trustworthiness.
+Use Calibrated Vulnerability (a "social sonar ping") to signal trustworthiness.

 ---